-The kinetic data structure (KDS) framework, introduced by Basch et al. [10], proposes an algorithmic approach, together with several quality criteria, for maintaining a variety of geometric configurations determined by a set of objects, each moving along a semi-algebraic trajectory of constant description complexity (see below for a precise definition).
-Several interesting algorithms have been designed, using this framework, over the past few years, including algorithms for maintaining the convex hull of a set S of (moving) points in the plane [10], the closest pair in such a set [10], a point in the center region of such a set [3], kinetic planar subdivisions [2, 4, 7], kinetic medians and kd-trees [5], kinetic range searching [1], maintaining the extent of a moving point set [6], kinetic collision detection [9, 19, 22], shooting a moving target [12], kinetic discrete centers [16], kinetic connectivity for unit disks, rectangles, and hypercubes [18, 20], kinetic geometric spanners [21], and kinetic separation of convex polygons [23]; see [17] for a recent survey.
+The kinetic data structure (KDS) framework, introduced by Basch et al. [1999], proposes an algorithmic approach, together with several quality criteria, for maintaining a variety of geometric configurations determined by a set of objects, each moving along a semi-algebraic trajectory of constant description complexity (see the following for a precise definition).
+Several interesting algorithms have been designed over the past few years using this framework, including algorithms for maintaining the convex hull of a set S of (moving) points in the plane [Basch et al. 1999a], the closest pair in such a set [Basch et al. 1999b], a point in the center region of such a set [Agarwal et al. 2005], kinetic planar subdivisions [Agarwal et al. 2000a, 2000b, 1998], kinetic medians and kd-trees [Agarwal et al. 2002], kinetic range searching [Agarwal et al. 2003], maintaining the extent of a moving point set [Agarwal et al. 2001], kinetic collision detection [Basch et al. 2004; Hershberger 2004; Kirkpatrick et al. 2002], shooting a moving target [de Berg 2003], kinetic discrete centers [Gao et al. 2003], kinetic connectivity for unit disks, rectangles, and hypercubes [Guibas et al. 2001; Hershberger and Suri 2001], kinetic geometric spanners [Karavelas and Guibas 2001], and kinetic separation of convex polygons [Kirkpatrick and Speckmann 2001]; see Guibas [2004] for a recent survey.

 Typically, a geometric algorithm for computing such a configuration determined by a set S is designed for the stationary case, where the objects do not move.
 When the objects do move, the combinatorial representation of the configuration may change at certain critical times, when certain "events" occur (e.g., a new vertex of the convex hull may appear, an old vertex may disappear, the closest pair of points changes, etc.).
-The goal is to design a data structure that can efficiently keep track of these changes, and maintain (a discrete representation of) the correct configuration at all times.
+The goal is to design a data structure that can efficiently keep track of these changes, and to maintain (a discrete representation of) the correct configuration at all times.
 Thus the algorithm has to keep track of these critical events, and fix the configuration when they happen.

-The crux in designing an efficient KDS is finding a set of certificates that, on one hand, ensure the correctness of the configuration currently being maintained, and, on the other hand, are inexpensive to maintain.
+The crux in designing an efficient KDS is finding a set of certificates that, on the one hand, ensure the correctness of the configuration currently being maintained, while on the other hand being inexpensive to maintain.
 When the motion starts, we can compute the closest failure time of any of the certificates, and insert these times into a global event queue.
-When the time of the next event in the queue matches the current time, we invoke the KDS repair mechanism, which fixes the configuration, and replaces the failing certificate(s) by new valid ones.
-In doing so, the mechanism will typically delete from the queue failure times that are no longer relevant, and insert new failure times into it.
+When the time of the next event in the queue matches the current time, we invoke the KDS repair mechanism, which fixes the configuration and replaces the failing certificate(s) with new valid ones.
+In doing so, the mechanism will typically delete from the queue those failure times that are no longer relevant, and insert new failure times into it.